LMBishop/Quests/docs/configuration/creating-a-quest.md

 **Optional.** This is a list of commands which will be executed when the player completes the quest.
 You can use `{player}` and the players name will be substituted in place.
+Commands starting with `player: ` will be dispatched by the player.

 ``` yaml
 rewards: